Mammoth: Relationship with early humans

-Evidence that humans interacted with mammoths extends back to around 1.8 million years ago, with a number of bones of Mammuthus meridionalis from the Dmanisi site in Georgia having marks suggested to be the result of butchery by archaic humans, likely as a result of scavenging.
+Evidence that humans interacted with mammoths extends back to around 1.8 million years ago.
+A number of bones of Mammuthus meridionalis from the Dmanisi site in Georgia have marks which suggest butchery by archaic humans, likely as a result of scavenging.
 During the Last Glacial Period, modern humans hunted woolly mammoths, used their remains to create art and tools, and depicted them in works of art.
 Woolly mammoth bones were used as construction material for dwellings by both Neanderthals and modern humans during the ice age.
 More than 70 such dwellings are known, mainly from the East European Plain.
 The huts' bases were circular, ranging from 8 to 24 m2.
 Large bones were used as foundations for the huts, tusks for the entrances, and the roofs were probably skins held in place by bones or tusks.
 Remains of Columbian mammoths at a number of sites suggest that they were hunted by Paleoindians, the first humans to inhabit the Americas.
 A probable bone engraving of a Columbian mammoth made by Paleoindians is known from Vero Beach, Florida.